Baton Rouge Gallery’s Movies & Music on the Lawn Continues on Friday, August 29 with Hitchcock's 'The Lodger' & an Original Score from England in 1819

 Learn more about the series’ other upcoming events:

-Friday, September 26: Our Grand Finale for the year features Buster Keaton's "Steamboat Bill, Jr." and a never-before-heard score from the nationally acclaimed Southern University Marching Band ("The Human Jukebox").
+Friday, September 26: Our Grand Finale for the year features Buster Keaton's "Steamboat Bill, Jr." and a never-before-heard score from a band yet to be determined.*

 Admission to Movies & Music on the Lawn is always free for BRG members and just $5 for non-members.
 Free, unlimited popcorn is included in the price of admission.
 The screening begins at 8 pm (or sunset – whichever comes last).